-If you were in a large truck accident, you may be able to file a claim to pursue a recovery for your medical bills, lost wages, and pain and suffering.
-An 18-wheeler and semi-truck accident lawyer in Pasadena, TX, at D. Miller & Associates, PLLC may be able to help you file a claim for your losses.
+If you were in a large truck accident, you might be able to file a claim to pursue recovery for your medical bills, lost wages, and pain and suffering.
+An 18-wheeler and semi truck accident lawyer serving Pasadena, TX, at D. Miller & Associates, PLLC may be able to help you file a claim for your losses.

-If you were the victim of an accident involving a large commercial truck, you may be able to pursue a claim or lawsuit.
+If you were the victim of an accident involving a large commercial truck, you might be able to pursue a claim or lawsuit.

 - The truck driver: The truck driver may have been negligent or reckless, such as by driving aggressively, driving while distracted, driving while fatigued, or driving under the influence of drugs or alcohol.

 - The truck carrier: The carrier may have neglected to maintain the truck, hire qualified drivers, inspect the vehicle, or may be vicariously liable for the driver’s negligence.

 - The truck manufacturer: The truck manufacturer may be liable if a defective part caused the truck to malfunction.